timozander/timozander.de/src/content/blog/why-you-should-teach.md

 In my other course, the first lesson was basically spent to set up all the student's local environments.
 For WordPress I decided to use [XAMPP](https://www.apachefriends.org/de/index.html) with some pre-bundled WordPress installation.
 My naïve assumption was that this would work out smoothly, but the issues were endless: work computers without the privilege to install software, Mac users (for which I wasn't prepared), students that had issues just sharing their screen with me, etc.

 Surprisingly, explaining many of the technical concepts worked out quite well.
-I made heavy use of metaphors, similes and used popular and widespread websites as examples.
-For example, teaching CSS could heavily rely on interactive playgrounds and visual demos.
+I made heavy use of metaphors, similes and used popular and widespread websites as demonstration.
+For example, teaching CSS can heavily rely on interactive playgrounds and visual demos.